MooersLab/pymolsnips/README.md

 The Homebrew repository for Mac OS is popular.
 The brew command is <code>brew update && brew install emacs --with-cocoa && brew linkapps emacs <\code>.

-You may want to create an alias for starting *Emacs*.
+You may want to create an alias for starting <em>Emacs</em>.
 For the development version of the binary in installed in Applications with the above package installer for the make use, <code>e28='open /Applications/Emacs2805.app $1'</code>.
-For the app version installed by macports, use <code>e27='open -a /Applications/MacPorts/Emacs.app/Contents/MacOS/Emacs'<\code>.
+For the app version installed by macports, use <code>e27='open -a /Applications/MacPorts/Emacs.app/Contents/MacOS/Emacs'</code>.
-For Homebrew installed *Emacs*, use <code>alias emacs="/usr/local/Cellar/emacs/24.x/Emacs.app/Contents/MacOS/Emacs -nw"</code>.
+For Homebrew installed <em>Emacs</em>, use <code>alias emacs="/usr/local/Cellar/emacs/24.x/Emacs.app/Contents/MacOS/Emacs -nw"</code>.

 <h3>Installing and using snippets with <em>Emacs</em></h3>